-I provide culturally responsive couples, family, and individual therapy in private practice to clients residing in California and Colorado.
+I provide culturally responsive couples, family, and individual sex therapy in private practice to clients residing in California and Colorado.

 My aim as a therapist is to provide straightforward strategies and insights to help clients address a variety of concerns, including trauma, relational and family distress, and sexual health.